 If the information is not in alignment with the Payer Information, the Claim is rejected and not accepted for adjudication.

-Do not confuse this with a Payer Denial, which is totally different.
+Do not confuse a Payer Rejection with a Payer Denial.

 Payer Rejected Claims are not adjudicated and, therefore, are not in the Payer's System.